thm-msror/kkbox-churn-prediction/README.md

 **Source:** https://www.kaggle.com/competitions/kkbox-churn-prediction-challenge/data

 Join the competition on Kaggle (free) to access the files.
 Download the 4 files below and place them in the `data/` folder.
-Data files are not included in this repo — the raw files total ~1.8 GB and exceed GitHub's 100 MB limit.
+Data files are not included in this repo because the raw files total approximately 1.8 GB and exceed GitHub's 100 MB limit.

 | File | Rows | Description |
 |---|---|---|